Irregular Hodge numbers of Frenkel--Gross connections: On a conjecture of Katzarkov--Kontsevich--Pantev

 \begin{proof}[Proof of \upshape\cref{thm:Kontsevich}]

-It is well known (\cite{Chevalley} or \cite[Chap.
-3]{ChrissGinzburg}) that the cohomology of a homogeneous space $\check{G}/\check{P}$ is of Hodge--Tate type, i.e. $h^{p,n-q}(X) = 0$ if $q\neq n-p$ and $h^{p,p}(X)=b_{2p}(X)$.
+It is well known (see e.g.~\cite{Chevalley} or \cite[Chap.~3]{ChrissGinzburg}) that the cohomology of a homogeneous space $\check{G}/\check{P}$ is of Hodge--Tate type, i.e.~$h^{p,n-q}(X) = 0$ if $q\neq n-p$ and $h^{p,p}(X)=b_{2p}(X)$.
 Hence, we need to identify the Betti numbers of $X$ with our $h^{p-\frac{n}{2}}_{irr}$.
 Since the latter are given by $\rho$, it is sufficient to show that $\rr{H}^{2p}(X)$ can be identified with the eigenspace of $2\rho$ acting on $V$, which under our assumptions is a minuscule representation of $\check{G}$.
-This is exactly what is stated in \cite[Prop 4.12]{Lam-Templier} (especially the last sentence of its proof).
-At last, by \cref{lem:Yu-vs-irr}, we also have the identity $h^{p,n-q}(X)=f^{p,q}(Y,w)$. \end{proof}
+This is exactly what is stated in \cite[Prop.~4.12]{Lam-Templier} (especially the last sentence of its proof).
+Lastly, by \cref{lem:Yu-vs-irr}, we also have the identity $h^{p,n-q}(X)=f^{p,q}(Y,w)$. \end{proof}